Ham3d-s/Bias-corrector/README.md

 - **Submitting changes:** If you've made a beneficial change to the bookmarklet, please open a pull request.
 Include a detailed description of your changes and the reasons for incorporating them.

-Thank you forHere's the rest of the README content:

 ## License

 The Bias Corrector Bookmarklet is free software that's open to the public for use, modification, and distribution under the terms of the MIT License.